kadena-community/kadena.js/packages/libs/react-ui/src/styles/README.md

 # Utils within React UI

-In order to make our lives easier we have created a few utilities within UI to make styling and accessing tokens easier
+In order to make our lives easier we have created a few utilities within UI to make styling, accessing tokens easier or just reducing boilerplate

 ## Functions